Skip to content

 Two of Staunton’s most recognizable buildings also grace this block.
 The Masonic Temple at 7 – 13 W. Beverley St. (1896) is a perfect example of one of Staunton’s oldest buildings retaining its history as well as living a new live through its businesses.
 One of Staunton’s tallest buildings, it features a gable roof and mixes classical and medieval elements and is home to Baja Bean Co., The Split Banana, and H. L. Lang & Co.
 Jewelers.

 In 1916, T.J.
 Collins remodeled The Clocktower 27 – 29 W. Beverley St (1890).
-The first floor now houses the Clocktower Eats and Sweets and Tempest Bar and Lounge (a music and event space), and The Clock Tower Convenience Store, but it was originally the YMCA, notable for being only the second in Virginia.
+The first floor now houses Collins Market, but it was originally the YMCA, notable for being only the second in Virginia.
 It contained a bowling alley, track, and gym.
 Many of the original components of the clock are still working today!

 Cross Central Avenue to see another example of the Romanesque Revival style at 103 W. Beverley St. (1894), originally the showroom of the Putnam Organ Works.